saltysystems/overworld/README.md

 Saline Game Server
 =================================================
 Saline is a multiplayer game server framework powered by Erlang/OTP.
-The project is focused on building tools for the creation of multiplayer worlds of all kinds, but with an special focus on account management, database persistence, instances/sharding, NPCs, server-side scripting and more.
+The project is focused on building tools for the creation of player-driven worlds of all kinds, with a special focus on account management, database persistence, instances/sharding, NPCs, server-side scripting and more.

 The project draws inspiration from classic large-scale multiplayer games like Ultima Online, EverQuest, Star Wars Galaxies, and the many amazing